TechAndCheck/zenodotus/docs/ARCHITECTURE.md

 ## User model

 Zenodotus' `User` model handles authentication for the app via [Devise](https://github.com/heartcombo/devise).
-Roles are managed with the Rolify gem.
-Internal users have the `:admin` role and are recognized with the `is_admin?` helper (provided by Rolify automatically).
+Roles are managed with the Rolify gem, which also generates role-specific helpers (e.g., `is_admin?`) at boot time.

+Roles:

+- `new_user`: Indicates a user was newly-created and has not yet gone through the setup process (clicked the link in their welcome email and chosen their own password).
+Applied to every new user created from an applicant, and removed when they have completed their own setup process.
+- `insights_user`: Indicates a user has access to Fact-Check Insights.
+Applied to every new user created from an applicant.
+- `media_vault_user`: Indicates a user has access to MediaVault.
+Currently only applied manually.
+- `admin`: Indicates a user is authorized to administrate the site.
+(I.e., an internal user.)

 ## MediaReview
 Coming soon